Bridges Academy: Curriculum

 The curriculum is strength-based and student-centered, driven by an understanding that "students thrive when the academic challenge is commensurate with their intellectual gifts", and a belief that "students' special needs can be met without diluting the curriculum."
 Gifts, passions, talents and interests are cultivated through stimulating core academic classes, a rich array of electives and enrichment clusters, project-driven Intersessions and a Young Experts Achievement program.
-The learning disabilities among the gifted and very gifted student population include: Autism, nonverbal learning differences, organizational challenges, Attention-Deficit Hyperactivity Disorder, audio and visual processing problems, and dysgraphia.
+The learning disabilities among the gifted and very gifted student population include: Autism, nonverbal learning differences, organizational challenges, Attention-Deficit Hyperactivity Disorder, audio and visual processing problems, dysgraphia, and anxiety.

 The program is accredited by the Western Association of Schools & Colleges (WASC) and the California Association of Independent Schools (CAIS).
 Bridges is a Member of the California Association of Independent Schools; the National Association of Independent Schools; and the Educational Records Bureau.
 The high school program meets or exceeds the university of California A-G requirements for high school graduation.

 All students are required to have a laptop.
 The campus has a wireless network aside from hardwired classrooms and offices.

-In sports, Bridges participates in the California Interscholastic Federation (CIF) in basketball, cross country and track.
+In sports, Bridges participates in the California Interscholastic Federation (CIF) in basketball, cross country, track, and golf.
 Other sports and physical activities are part of the traditional fitness component of the curriculum.

 In 2014, interest from multiple students led to the creation of a Speech and Debate Program where students compete in a range of different public speaking and debate events across a statewide and national level.
 As of 2016, the Bridges team is an active member school of the National Speech and Debate Association, and has qualified students to the CHSSA State Speech and Debate Championship Tournament and the NSDA's National Speech and Debate Tournament Finals in only two years of existence.

 Since first graduation in 1996, graduates have been accepted at virtually all community colleges Valley College, Cal State and University of California schools, as well as some major universities and four-year colleges throughout the nation.

 In 2007, two Bridges students received Honorable Mention Awards as part of the Smart Kids With Learning Disabilities organization's annual Youth Achievement Award program.

 Parents' involvement is encouraged and supported via the Parents Association, online resources and forums, and on-campus events including support groups and a speaker series.
 The development office encourages 100% participation in the Annual Fund Plus Campaign with phone calls and emails.